Ernst Thälmann: Kommunistische Partei Deutschlands (KPD)

-In October 1926 Thälmann supported the dockers' strike in his home town of Hamburg.
+In October 1926, Thälmann supported the dockers' strike in his home town of Hamburg.
 He saw this as an act of solidarity with the British miners' strike which had started on 1 May, although that strike had been profitable for the Hamburg Docks as an alternative supplier of coal.
-In 1928 during the Wittorf affair he was ousted from the party central committee for trying to cover up embezzlement by John Wittorf, a party official and protégé (and a close friend) of Thälmann.
-However, Stalin intervened and had Thälmann reinstated, signalling the beginning of a purge and completing the "Stalinization" of the KPD.

 KPD vs. SPD

-After the Revolution of 1918, during the Spartacist uprising the government ordered the massacre of Spartacists and execution of KPD leaders Rosa Luxemburg and Karl Liebknecht.
-The same year the German Army under orders of the SPD-led republic government used military forced against the Bavarian Soviet Republic.
-In 1920, there was a fierce suppression of the uprising in the Ruhr.
+After the Revolution of 1918 and during the Spartacist uprising, the government ordered the suppression of the revolt and the extrajudicial murders of KPD leaders Rosa Luxemburg and Karl Liebknecht by members of the Freikorps.
+That same year, the German Army under orders of the SPD-led republic government used military force against the Bavarian Soviet Republic.
+In 1920, there was a fierce suppression of the Ruhr uprising.
 At the 12th party congress of the KPD in June 1929 in Berlin-Wedding, Thälmann adopted a policy of confrontation with the SPD.
-This followed the events of "Bloody May", in which 32 people were killed by the police in an attempt to suppress demonstrations which had been banned by the Interior Minister, Carl Severing, a Social Democrat.
+This followed the events of "Bloody May", in which 32 people were killed by the police in an attempt to suppress demonstrations, which had been banned by the Interior Minister and SPD member Carl Severing.

-Thälmann's KPD thus fought the SPD as their main political enemy, acting according to the Comintern policy which declared Social Democrats to be "social fascists".
+Thälmann's KPD thus fought the SPD as their main political enemy, acting according to the Comintern policy, which declared social democrats to be "social fascists".
 This made it difficult for the two leftist parties to work together against the emergence of Adolf Hitler.
 The KPD under Thälmann declared that "fighting fascism means fighting the SPD just as much as it means fighting Hitler and the parties of Brüning."
 Thälmann declared in December 1931 that "some Nazi trees must not be allowed to overshadow a forest" of social democrats.
-By 1927, Karl Kilbom, the Comintern representative to Germany, had started to combat this ultra-leftist tendency within the German Communist Party, but found Stalin machinating against his efforts.

-In March 1932, Thälmann was once again a candidate for the German Presidency, against the incumbent Paul von Hindenburg and Hitler.
-The KPD's slogan was "A vote for Hindenburg is a vote for Hitler; a vote for Hitler is a vote for war."
-Thälmann returned as a candidate in the second round of the election, as it was permitted by the German electoral law, but his vote count lessened from 4,983,000 (13.2%), in the first round, to 3,707,000 (10.2%).
+By 1927, Karl Kilbom, the Comintern representative to Germany, had started to combat this ultra-leftist tendency within the KPD but found Stalin machinating against his efforts.
+In March 1932, Thälmann was once again a candidate for the German Presidency against the incumbent Paul von Hindenburg and Hitler.
+The KPD's slogan was "A vote for Hindenburg is a vote for Hitler; a vote for Hitler is a vote for war".
+Thälmann returned as a candidate in the second round of the election, as it was permitted by the German electoral law; his vote count lessened from 4,983,000 (13.2%) in the first round to 3,707,000 (10.2%) in the second.